GSA/digitalgov.gov/content/topics/diversity-equity-inclusion-accessibility-deia/_index.md

 slug: "diversity-equity-inclusion-accessibility-deia"

 # Topic Title
-title: Diversity, Equity, Inclusion, Accessibility DEIA
+title: Diversity, Equity, Inclusion, Accessibility

 # description — keep it short and clear
 summary: "Information relating to Diversity, Equity, Inclusion, and Accessibility (DEIA) in the federal workplace."